Sharonogbonna/project3-frontend/README.md

 ## Unsolved Issues

 - Need to redo submit buttons for consistency, to either say edit, create, or all to submit
-- Some pages need to be refreshed to see new additions, so fixing that across the board

 ## Future Enhancements